 In August 2017, heavy flooding caused major destruction in many areas of Bangladesh.
 They included those in which we work, particularly with the poor Santal communities.
 The SFSA Bangladesh moved rapidly to help the Santals recover their shattered livelihoods (s. link below).

-The ChESTA project has enhanced the livelihoods of 750 Santal households by improving their economic status, creating access to information and markets, and improving nutrition.
-These households are directly benefiting from project activities such as Group Based Commercial Cultivation, Local Service Provider Development and the Adibashi Krshok Club/Farmers’ Hub, etc. Group-based commercial cultivation of safe vegetables and medicinal plants; Homestead nutrition gardening; off-farm activities and local service provider development that the Santals were making progress with commercial vegetable cultivation, and their lives are changing dramatically as a result.
+The ChESTA project has enhanced the livelihoods of 1,500 Santal households by improving their economic status, creating access to information and markets, and improving nutrition.
+These households are directly benefiting from project activities such as Group Based Commercial Cultivation, Local Service Provider Development, and the Adibashi Krshok Club/Farmers’ Hub, etc. Group-based commercial cultivation of safe vegetables and medicinal plants; Homestead nutrition gardening; off-farm activities and local service provider development that the Santals were making progress with commercial vegetable cultivation, and their lives are changing dramatically as a result.
 Groups of seven to fifteen farmers unite to cultivate high-value vegetables commercially, and this model is serving as an example of unity and hope for the Santal community.
 As of 2021, there are 25 Farmers’ Hubs owned by the Santal Youths and engaged other Santals to work there.

 Another example of unity through cultivation is the roadside Basok plantation.
-Around 500 Santal households, contracted with the company Square Pharmaceuticals, have been divided into several groups to cultivate the medicinal plant Basok along a 39-kilometer stretch of road.
-This simple, uniting group initiative brings them an additional income with no cost.
+Around 800 Santal households, contracted with the company Square Pharmaceuticals and ACME Laboratories have been divided into several groups to cultivate the medicinal plant Basok (100K+) along a 40-kilometer stretch of road.
+This simple, uniting group initiative brings them an additional income at no cost.
 Besides this, the crop-based group also cultivates vegetables, linking them to markets through the Farmers’ Hub.
-Around 50 small and medium Entrepreneurs and Local Service Providers have been developed and around 180 farming families have been engaged in livestock rearing with the help of these projects.
+Around 80 small and medium Entrepreneurs and Local Service Providers have been developed and around 200 farming families have been engaged in livestock rearing with the help of these projects.
 As a consequence of one or more of these activities, all project beneficiaries have seen their household incomes increase.
 It has been reported that the Santal are using their additional income in four key areas: